XxxHolic: Sales

-The series has sold well in Japan with its thirteenth volume being 43rd in the top 50 manga sold in Japan in 2008.
-In May 2015, Kodansha announced the manga had 13.7 million copies in print.
-By January 2025, the manga had over 14.5 million copies in circulation.
+The series achieved strong sales in Japan, with its thirteenth volume ranking 43rd among the top 50 best-selling manga in the country during 2008.
+By May 2015, the manga had 13.7 million copies in circulation.
+By January 2025, it had over 14.5 million copies in circulation.

-The series' debut in North America was also successful with its first volume ranking sixth in Nielsen Bookscan's list of best-selling volumes during its first week.
-Volume 13 also hit No. 6 on the New York Times list of best-selling manga shortly after its launch in April 2009.
+The series also performed well in North America, where the first volume debuted at sixth place on Nielsen Bookscan's weekly best-seller list for graphic novels.
+Volume 13 reached the sixth position on the New York Times manga best-seller list following its April 2009 release.
 According to the New York Times, xxxHolic was the sixth best-selling manga in the United States in 2009.
-In Mania Entertainment's "Best Manga Awards For 2005", xxxHolic was the winner in the category "Best Mature".
+In Mania Entertainment's "Best Manga Awards For 2005", xxxHolic won the "Best Mature" category.

 Manga

-The xxxHolic manga series has also been well received by various publications with Mania Entertainment's Megan Lavey praising its focus on the people's thoughts, as well as its comedy.
-She also found its connection with Tsubasa: Reservoir Chronicle appealing due to events being depicted from different points of view, persuading readers to read both series.
-Michael Aronson from Manga Life stated the series' introduction had potential to be worth reading due to its episodic nature and found some of its characters to be "gripping", though Dan Polley, also from Manga Life, commenting that Watanuki "does seem a little bit weak to be the lead character".
-On the other hand, Matthew Alexander from Mania Entertainment stated that Watanuki's character was well developed across the series, becoming more appealing.
-Joy Kim, another writer from Manga Life, praised how despite its episodic nature, the narrative brought by Watanuki's interactions with other characters made every panel "loaded with significance".
-Carlo Santos of Anime News Network liked how later volumes of the series "[outdid] itself by breaking into the world of dreams", compared to initial volumes that focused on the interaction between humans and spirit.
-Active Anime found its emotional tension as well as its connection with Tsubasa some of the main reason why the series is worth reading.
-Not having read Tsubasa, Matthew Alexander felt that the addition of elements from the series into xxxHolic was well-made, as it started to suggest a connection between the two series' protagonists.
-However, Santos found the series' connection with Tsubasa to be confusing to the point that only readers from both series would understand some explanations.
+The xxxHolic manga series received generally positive reviews from critics.
+Megan Lavey of Mania Entertainment praised its exploration of human psychology and its comedic elements.
+She also found the series' narrative ties to Tsubasa: Reservoir Chronicle effective, as they presented events from alternate perspectives and encouraged readers to follow both series.
+Michael Aronson from Manga Life noted that the series' episodic format gave its introduction promising potential, and described some characters as "gripping".
+Conversely, Dan Polley, also from Manga Life, considered protagonist Kimihiro Watanuki "a little bit weak to be the lead character".
+Matthew Alexander of Mania Entertainment offered a contrasting view, stating that Watanuki's character underwent significant development throughout the series, increasing his appeal.
+Joy Kim from Manga Life praised the series' episodic structure, noting that Watanuki's interactions with other characters imbued every panel "loaded with significance".
+Carlo Santos of Anime News Network observed that later volumes expanded the narrative into dream sequences, representing a departure from earlier chapters that focused primarily on human-spirit interactions.
+Active Anime cited the emotional tension and the narrative connection to Tsubasa as key reasons for the series' appeal.
+Although Matthew Alexander had not read Tsubasa, he considered the incorporation of elements from that series into xxxHolic well-executed, as it gradually revealed connections between the protagonists of both works.
+Santos, however, found the cross-series continuity confusing, suggesting that only readers familiar with both series could fully grasp certain narrative explanations.